python-australia/paeps/paep-1-purpose/README.md

 with a more open, locally controlled communications platform.
 Future approval for either of those changes will use the mechanisms described in this PAEP.

-Note: separately from the Potential Founding Members, it is likely that there will be a more open invitation issued to folks that are interested in signing up as members of the new organisation once it exists, without necessarily being actively involved in the details of establishing that organisation.
-Folks accepting that broader invitation will be free to comment on PAEPs and other aspects of the proposed formal organisation, but won't be able to directly participate in approval polls.
+Note: separately from the Potential Founding Members, a more open invitation has been issued to folks that are interested in signing up as members of the new organisation once it exists, without necessarily being directly involved in the details of establishing that organisation.
+Folks accepting that broader invitation are free to comment on PAEPs and other aspects of the proposed formal organisation, but aren't able to directly participate in approval polls.

 ### Approval by polling the Potential Founding Members

-Polls of the Potential Founding Members will use the polling mechanisms of the chosen communication platforms.
+Polls of the Potential Founding Members use the polling mechanisms of the chosen communication platforms.

-Initially, this will mean the use of *open* ballots in the "PyAU" Discord server.
+Initially, this means the use of *open* ballots in the "PyAU" Discord server.
 A dedicated `#votes` channel has been established for this purpose, together with a dedicated `#votes-discussion` channel for any related questions and clarifications.

 PAEP authors are free to publish non-binding polls in other channels to help inform the PAEP development process.

-Approval polls will use a "threshold with veto" voting mechanism inspired by the +1/+0/-0/-1 style Apache voting process:
+Approval polls use a "threshold with veto" voting mechanism inspired by the +1/+0/-0/-1 style Apache voting process:

 * Approve (+1)